 REPEAT FOR EACH ADDITIONAL EMERGENCY OR DISASTER.
 For example, if there is a large earthquake, go through all of the steps, and there if there is a large aftershock, follow the steps once again!

 *Once you contact your supervisor, your supervisor will in turn contact the International Affairs Division at Saga Prefectural Government (i.e. the Japanese Prefectural Advisor).
 In a large-scale disaster, Saga Prefecture will then report to CLAIR the safety of JETs in the area.
 It is important that you follow the order of contact so as to avoid unnecessary confusion.

 Disasters in Saga

 As Japan sits on top of four tectonic plates, on the edge of what is called the “Ring of Fire”, it is often considered a land of earthquakes.
 In fact, Japan may only occupy 1% of the earths surface but it experiences 10% of the worlds earthquakes.
 The majority of these quakes are too small to be felt.

 In general Saga does not experience many earthquakes, and is considered one of the safest prefectures in Japan.
-However there is the possibility of a magnitude 7.5 (out of 10 on the Richter Scale) earthquake occurring in Saga.
+However there is the possibility of a magnitude 7.5 (out of 10 on the Richter Scale) earthquake occurring in Saga, and the prefecture has experienced major shaking in the recent past.
 This is due to approximately 6 fault lines under and around Saga Prefecture.